saecki/zig-grep/paper/paper.typ

     std.debug.print("size: {}, '{s}'\n", .{@sizeOf([*:0]const u8), null_terminated_string_ptr});

 ```]
 All three slice/pointer types reference the same data, but in a different way.
 Variant 1 uses the fat pointer approach described above.
-Variant 2 also uses the same approach but also upholds the condition that the end of the slice is terminated by a null-byte sentinel.
+Variant 2 also uses the same approach but also upholds the constraint that the end of the slice is terminated by a null-byte sentinel.
 Variant 3 only stores a memory address and relies upon the null-byte sentinel to compute the length of the referenced data when needed.
 As a result the first and the second slice type have a size of 16 bytes, 8 bytes for the pointer and 8 additional bytes for the length.
 The sentinel terminated pointer only has a size of 8 bytes, since it doesn't store an additional length field.a
 A limitation of sentinel terminated slices or pointers is that they cannot reference arbitrary parts of an array.
 Trying to do so fails with the following message:
 #sourcecode[```